 Modern data centre operations consume huge amounts of energy.
 One recent report estimates that they will consume one-fifth of the world’s electricity by 2025[i]. uninterruptible power supplies, as major equipment items, contribute significantly to this demand; accordingly, any strategy that improves their UPS energy efficiency will have a major impact on both sustainable and cost-saving within data centre solutions.

-Fortunately, various techniques are available to optimise UPS operating efficiency under all conditions, as demonstrated in modern, modular UPS systems like Kohler Uninterruptible Power’s new Power WAVE MF1500 DPA.
+Fortunately, various techniques are available to optimise UPS operating efficiency under all conditions, as demonstrated in modern, modular UPS systems like Kohler Uninterruptible Power’s new Kohler MF1500 DPA.
 Exceptionally resilient, flexible and scalable to 6MW, the new modular UPS system offers best-in-market VFI mode energy efficiency.

-When double conversion on-line UPS power supplies first appeared in the seventies, they used transformer-based designs.
+When double-conversion online uninterruptible power supply systems first appeared in the seventies, they used transformer-based designs.
 However, advances in power semiconductor technology have facilitated a general industry move towards transformerless UPS systems.
 This has brought several advantages, including some related to UPS efficiency.

 However, the benefits extend further; the considerable size and weight reductions achieved by transformerless UPS designs mean that complete UPS solutions can be implemented as small, rack-mounting modules rather than as large, monolithic units.

-Note that both benefits – redundant capacity and scalability – are achieved with minimal excess UPS capacity, space and cost, due to the modules’ granularity.
+Note that both benefits – redundant capacity and scalability – are achieved with minimal excess when estimating UPS capacity, space and cost, due to the modules’ granularity.

 To meet ever-increasing pressure to curb power consumption, uninterruptible power supply users must avail themselves of every technique to improve energy efficiency.
-Their best option is to choose a UPS solution that not only benefits from modern, modular transformerless UPS topology, but also maintains high efficiency levels under all load conditions and has high quality energy efficient components.
+Their best option is to choose UPS power solutions that not only benefit from modern, modular transformerless UPS topology, but also maintains high efficiency levels under all load conditions and has high quality energy efficient components.

-To give an example of the likely cost saving, in a 1.5 MW UPS installation, over 10 years the 0.7% extra efficiency of the PowerWAVE MF1500 DPA versus a competitor at 96.7% can save over €190,000 in electrical and cooling costs.
+To give an example of the likely cost saving, in a 1.5 MW UPS power installation, over 10 years the 0.7% extra efficiency of the Kohler MF1500 DPA versus a competitor at 96.7% can save over €190,000 in electrical and cooling costs.

-A consultation with an experienced UPS supplier like Kohler Uninterruptible Power is always recommended, as they can advise on the options and suggest optimum UPS power solutions for energy efficiency.
+A consultation with experienced UPS suppliers like Kohler Uninterruptible Power is always recommended, as they can advise on the options and suggest optimum UPS power solutions for energy efficiency.
 Contact us here.